 Founded in 2006, the Forest Preserve Foundation began with the belief that philanthropic giving could best supplement tax dollars that support the visionary goals of the Forest Preserves of Cook County.

-In 2012, the Foundation actively started raising private funds, hosting the first Conservation Cup, its annual golf benefit.
+In 2012, the Foundation actively started raising private funds, launching the first Conservation Cup, its annual golf benefit.
 That year the Foundation granted $3,500 to the Forest Preserves.

 Over its lifetime, the Foundation has granted $1.5 millon toward its primary goal: increasing access for all to the Forest Preserves of Cook County.
 Through achieves that mission through a consistent focus on its core program areas: next-generation environmental leaders, ecological restoration, tribute gifts and family programs.